-- Product Owners - Product Owners will create the API Products that consume the information stored in API Docs.
+- Product Owners - Product Owners will create the API Product versions that consume the information stored in API Docs.
 They will have knowledge of where services are deployed in the environment, and will be able to wire together the API Docs and routes into the API Product object.
 Product Owners will also create Environments for specific versions of an API Product, including the Usage Plan for each API Product version.

-- Portal Admins - Portal Admins will create the consumer facing portals that utilize Environments.
+- Portal Admins - Portal Admins the consumer facing portals that utilize Environments.
 Portal admins will configure the access plan associated with each portal and grant end users access to the portal.

-- Consumers - Consumers will log into the portal to test out the published API Products, and interact directly with the API Products using keys retrieved from the portal.
+- Consumers - Consumers will log into the portal to test out the published API Product versions, and interact directly with an Environment using keys retrieved from the portal.

 Getting Started: Learn how to set up a simple Gloo Portal for an example API.

-Users and Groups: Learn how to create users and groups for the Gloo Portal
+Users and Groups: Learn how to create users and groups for Gloo Portal

 Using the Admin Dashboard: How to connect to and use the Admin Dashboard